tht/autodoist/README.md

 Todoist allows the asterisk symbol `* ` to be used to ensure tasks can't be checked by turning them into headers.
 Now you are able to do this en masse!

 Simply add `** ` or `!* ` in front of a project, section, or top item, to automatically turn all the items that it includes into respectively headers or checkable tasks.
+Note: when used in a project title or section title, Todoist will replace an exclamation mark with an underscore; this functionality should nevertheless still work.

 # Executing Autodoist